ataraxao/drex/README.md

   - Liquidity Events (if elected), or
   - Termination unwind, or
   - dispute holdback + release of undisputed amounts,
-  - plus optional **Discretionary Gift Top-Ups** initiated solely by the Funding Partner (recorded as B Distributions for anti-double-counting).
+  - plus optional **Discretionary Top-Ups** initiated solely by the Funding Partner (recorded as B Distributions for anti-double-counting).
 - **Deterministic math.** Payouts are formulaic and netted against the B Distribution Ledger to prevent double counting.

 ## Who this template is for